Restless Chipotle

 • Oil a large bowl and add the ball of dough.

-• Oil the top of the dough and cover with a clean towel.
+• Oil the top of the dough and cover with a clean damp tea towel or plastic wrap.
+Make sure the whole surface of the dough is lightly oiled.

 • Preheat oven to 350F.